mdmcconnell/pdf-comp/README.md

 But pdf-comp does none of those.
 It just generates images for each page in the files using [pdftoppm](https://www.xpdfreader.com/pdftoppm-man.html) and checks if they are the same.
 Optionally, it generates a side-by-side comparison image of differing pages, with the differences highlighted.

-There is a command line program detailed below, but the real use of this package is
+There is a command line program detailed below, but the real use of this package is to includimport it in an automated testing suite.

 This code is inspired by SerHack's [pdf-diff](https://github.com/serhack/pdf-diff).
 So thanks!
 It leans heavily on Horst Rutter's amazing golang PDF processor, [pdfcpu](https://pdfcpu.io/).
 Also, Google's Gemini has made a significant contribution.